carlosvagnoni/JavaSeleniumCucumber/README.md

-# Automated Testing with Java, Selenium, and Cucumber 🤖☕
+# Automated Web Testing with Java, Selenium, and Cucumber 🤖☕

-This project provides a structure and tools for automated testing using Java, Selenium, and Cucumber, following Behavior-Driven Development (BDD) best practices and employing the Page Object Model design pattern.
+This project provides a structure and tools for automated web testing using Java, Selenium, and Cucumber, following Behavior-Driven Development (BDD) best practices and employing the Page Object Model design pattern.

 ## Testing demoblaze.com Features 🧪